 In addition, the psychological challenges have continued for me.

 I HAVE NOJO from the pills I take every day, and I'm very afraid of the damage they might be doing to my body.
-This attitude may seem strange, since the idea is that in the long run, pills help "of the sea" the virus and allow me to live a longer and healthier life, but I can not control the fear I have of them.
+This attitude may seem strange, since the idea is that in the long run, pills help "tame" the virus and allow me to live a longer and healthier life, but I can not control the fear I have of them.

 I have tried everything I can to take care of my body since the beginning of my Antiretroviral Therapy against HIV.
 Starting with regard to taking various supplements including N-acetylcysteine (NAC), coenzyme Q10 (CoQ10), elderberry, selenium, black seeds, and even 15.000 mg of vitamin C per day.